 We are still in the process of confirming the programme for GISRUK 2019, and once we confirm elements we will update this page.

-We will have a series of workshops for Early Career researchers starting from Tuesday lunchtime and concluding at Wednesday lunchtime.
+Early Career workshops (see details): We will have a series of workshops starting from Tuesday lunchtime and concluding at Wednesday lunchtime.
 We have refreshed these a little from those held at previous conferences so keep an eye out for more details.

 The draft programme starts at 12:30 on Tuesday lunchtime for the workshops, and then Wednesday/Thursday start at 9am.
 On Friday the plan is to start at 9:30.
 The academic programme will finish at 17:30 at the latest each day, apart from Friday when we plan to finish by 13:00 to allow you all to travel home.
 We will hopefully confirm the programme soon so check back here or keep an eye out on social media (@GISRUK) for announcements.